kamalbuilds/TradeSphere/README.md

 - **[GraphQL](https://graphql.org/)** and **[urql](https://formidable.com/open-source/urql/)**: Query data from Lens with GraphQL.
 - **[React Query](https://react-query.tanstack.com/)**: Utility for fetching, caching and updating data from Lens.

+Steps to use for Using Transaction Builder for staking
+1. Make sure you have connected with safe and your safe has been deployed.
+2. First you need to allow USDC Address -> 0xe27658a36cA8A59fE5Cc76a14Bde34a51e587ab4
+   1. Go to Pre Hook, Enter Contract Address (i.e,0xe27658a36cA8A59fE5Cc76a14Bde34a51e587ab4).
+Click on Get Functions, it will fetch ABI from etherscan and display available functions and select the function 'approve' from the dropdown.
+   2. Enter spender addresss (i.e, GPV2Realyer = 0xC92E8bdf79f0507f65a392b0ab4667716BFE0110 and enter value in uint256 i.e, 1 USDC = 1000000).
+   3. Click on set Pre Hook to set approval as pre hook function.
+   4. After setting Pre Hook, Click on Get Quote this will fetch the best price from the Cow Protocol for Cow Token by selling USDC.
+   5. After Clicking on get Quote, you can see Fetched Quote.
+   6. Sell Token is USDC, Buy Token is Cow Token.
+3. After Getting Quote, Click on Post Hook for setting post hook function.
+4. Enter Staking Addresss (i.e, 0x553f41489A719ED723Eb493fdB6DB494453143af).
+Click on Get Functions, it will fetch ABI from etherscan and display available functions and select the function 'stake' from the dropdown.
+5. After Clicking, Enter the value that you want to stake.
+(Remember: You can stake Cow Token till the amount that is fetched from Quote from Cow Swap.)
+6. Click on Set Post Hook.
+When you see Post Hook Set, Click on Generate Order UID.
+Sign the Metamask pop up and boom you can get the order Id in console and you have staked Cow Token into the staking contract.